Knoblauchpilze/go-game/README.md

 From the business logic perspective, this is the entry point to the storage system where users are kept.
 We provided the basic creation/access/deletion methods to interact with users already in the system.

-This repository concept is declined in two different kinds:
-* a [memory repository](pkg/users/memory_repository.go), where everything is kept in memory.
-* a [database repository](pkg/users/db_repository.go), where we reuse what we described about the database interaction to store information in a separate database accessed by the server.
+This repository concept is declined in one main kind: a [database repository](pkg/users/db_repository.go), where we reuse what we described about the database interaction to store information in a separate database accessed by the server.

 # Executables